Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Certain exercises can worsen diastasis recti and should be avoided.
 Movements that push the abdomen outward, such as sit-ups and crunches, can increase the separation of the abdominal muscles.
 Heavy lifting is another activity to steer clear of, especially during postpartum recovery, as it can strain the abdominal area and make abdominal separation worse.

-Yoga poses like downward dog and activities that cause the abdominal wall to bulge, such as double leg lifts, should also be avoided.
-It’s important to educate yourself on safe practices and consult healthcare professionals who can provide guidance on movements to avoid.
-This helps to minimize further strain on the abdominal area and promotes healing.
+Yoga poses like downward dog and activities that cause the abdominal wall to protrude, such as double leg lifts, should also be avoided.
+It’s important to educate yourself on yoga practices and consult healthcare professionals who can provide guidance on movements to avoid.
+This helps to minimise further strain on the abdominal area and promotes healing.

 Download our free pdf: “11 Exercises to Help with Muscle Separation Post Pregnancy”